top of page

-First Impressions: Typography is the silent ambassador of your brand, setting the tone before a single sentence is read.
+• First Impressions: Typography creates a valuable first impression.
+It sets the tone even before a single sentence is read.

-Emotional Impact: Fonts trigger subconscious associations—serif fonts can feel trustworthy and classic, while sans-serif fonts often feel modern and clean.
+• Emotional Impact: Fonts evoke subconscious associations.
+For instance, serif fonts feel trustworthy and classic.
+In contrast, sans-serif fonts often appear modern and clean.

-Recognition & Recall: Consistent typography helps your brand stick in people’s minds, boosting recognition and trust.
+• Recognition & Recall: Consistency in typography helps your brand stay in people’s minds.
+This boosts recognition and trust.

-Below, see how popular font styles impact emotions, brand perception, and even cognitive processing:
+Let’s look at how popular font styles impact emotions, brand perception, and cognitive processing.

 Serif Fonts (e.g., Times New Roman, Georgia)

-Brain Effect: Perceived as stable and trustworthy; easier to read in print, which can boost comprehension.
+• Brain Effect: Classified as stable and trustworthy.
+They are easier to read in print, which enhances comprehension.

 Sans-Serif Fonts (e.g., Helvetica, Arial)

-Brain Effect: Seen as straightforward and efficient; ideal for digital screens and quick reading.
+• Brain Effect: Seen as straightforward and efficient.
+Great for digital screens and quick reading.

 Script Fonts (e.g., Pacifico, Lobster)